 Annex II

-RC system Results Framework
+Resident coordinator system results framework

-The following multi-annual results framework for the Resident Coordinator (RC) system is presented in compliance with General Assembly resolution 76/4 (OP 9).
-Baseline years vary according to data availability at the time of, or following, the reform of the Resident Coordinator system in 2019.
-Targets are set for reporting by the year 2025, against results achieved up to 2024, in line with the current QCPR cycle.
+The following multi-annual results framework for the resident coordinator system is presented pursuant to General Assembly resolution 76/4.
+Baseline years vary according to data availability at the time of or following the reform of the resident coordinator system in 2019.
+Targets are set for reporting by the year 2025, against results achieved up to 2024, in line with the current cycle of the quadrennial comprehensive policy review of operational activities for development of the United Nations system.

-The Resident Coordinator system includes Resident Coordinators (RCs) and their offices (RCOs) at the country level, and the Development Coordination Office (DCO).
-The RC system aims to ensure that the UN development system works together more effectively, efficiently and transparently, in support of national efforts to advance the 2030 Agenda and achieve the Sustainable Development Goals (SDGs).
-In line with General Assembly resolutions 72/279 on the repositioning of the UN development system, 75/233 (also known as the 2020 QCPR), and 76/4 on the review of the Resident Coordinator system, as well as ECOSOC resolutions following the annual Segment on Operational Activities for Development, the Resident Coordinator is the highest-ranking representative of the UN development system tasked to lead UN country teams (UNCTs).
-The strengthened focus on independent, impartial and empowered coordination leadership provided through the Resident Coordinator system is therefore a means to an end.
+The resident coordinator system includes resident coordinators and their offices at the country level, as well as the Development Coordination Office.
+The resident coordinator system aims to ensure that the United Nations development system works together more effectively, efficiently and transparently in support of national efforts to advance the 2030 Agenda for Sustainable Development and achieve the Sustainable Development Goals.
+In line with General Assembly resolutions 72/279 on the repositioning of the United Nations development system in the context of the quadrennial comprehensive policy review of operational activities for development of the United Nations system, 75/233 on the quadrennial comprehensive policy review of operational activities for development of the United Nations system and 76/4 on the review of the functioning of the reinvigorated resident coordinator system, including its funding arrangement, as well as Economic and Social Council resolutions following the annual segment on operational activities for development, resident coordinators are the highest-ranking representatives of the United Nations development system, tasked with leading United Nations country teams (General Assembly resolution 72/279, para.
+9).
+The strengthened focus on independent, impartial and empowered coordination and leadership (resolution 72/279, para.
+8) provided through the resident coordinator system is therefore a means to an end.

-As such, to enable effective and efficient collaboration of the UN development system at the country level and to facilitate tailored, integrated SDG policy and financing solutions to support host Governments, the results of the Resident Coordinator system span two distinct dimensions.
-The first relates to the enabling environment created through investments directly in the RC system for robust structures and processes, including matching capacities and skill sets to country-specific settings; providing policy guidance for more coherent policy and programming responses through Common Country Analysis and Cooperation Frameworks; and enhancing accountability and transparency through UN Results Reports and common information platforms.
-The second relates to the functioning of UN country teams that plan, deliver and are more accountable jointly to national Governments.
-Ultimately, results are also measured in Governments’ satisfaction with the offer received.
-This is why the indicators of this Framework include measurements of results achieved by Resident Coordinators, Resident Coordinator’s offices and UN country teams alike, and Governments perceptions on their work.
+As such, in order to enable the effective and efficient collaboration of the United Nations development system at the country level and to facilitate tailored, integrated sustainable development policy and financing solutions to support host Governments, the results framework of the resident coordinator system spans two distinct dimensions.
+The first relates to the enabling environment created through investments directly in the resident coordinator system for robust structures and processes, including by matching capacities and skill sets to country-specific settings, providing policy guidance for more coherent policy and programming responses through common country analysis and cooperation frameworks and enhancing accountability and transparency through United Nations results reports and common information platforms.
+The second relates to the functioning of United Nations country teams that plan, deliver and are more accountable jointly to national Governments.
+Ultimately, results are also measured in the degree of satisfaction expressed by Governments with respect to the support offered.
+For that reason, the indicators of the present framework include measurements of results achieved by resident coordinators, resident coordinators’ offices and United Nations country teams alike, as well as Government perceptions of their work.

-The indicators included in this Framework draw from existing data sources, including the UNSDG Information Management System (IMS), UN INFO and the DESA surveys of Resident Coordinators, of UNCTs, of UN development system entity headquarters and of Country Governments.
+The indicators included in the framework draw from existing data sources, including the United Nations Sustainable Development Group information management system, UN-Info and the surveys administered by the Department of Economic and Social Affairs of resident coordinators, United Nations country teams, United Nations development system entity headquarters and national Governments.

-The following is the response compliance in 2022 for these data sources:
+The response rates in 2022 for those data sources were as follows:

-DESA survey of Resident Coordinators: 95% (2022) vs. 92% (2021)
+Survey of resident coordinators: 95 per cent in 2022 (92 per cent in 2021)

-DESA survey of country Governments: 66% (2022) vs.72% (2021)
+Survey of national Governments: 66 per cent in 2022 (72 per cent in 2021)

-DESA survey of UN development system (UNDS) entities’ headquarters: 81% (2022) vs. 78% (2021)
+Survey of United Nations development system entity headquarters: 81 per cent in 2022 (78 per cent in 2021